liangzheng816/OfficeDocs-SharePoint/migration/mm-troubleshoot.md

 **Diagnosis / Investigation**:

 - The link, "Download task report", is disabled until the task is finished.
 Reports are only available after the status of the task has a "Complete" or "Failed" status.
-Tasks that failed due to time-out will also have a disabled task report link.
+Tasks that failed due to time-out also have a disabled task report link.
 - If no reports can be downloaded for finished, non-timed-out tasks, most likely there are errors that occurred during the migration process which interrupted the uploading of the reports to SharePoint.
 However, they can be found locally as long as they exist.

 **Mitigation**:

 On the computer that completed the task, try to retrieve the reports.

 - In folder **%AppData%\Microsoft\SPMigration\Logs\Migration\MigrationTool\[tenant_site]**, or **< Your-Customized-Working-Folder >\Migration\MigrationTool[tenant_site]**, sort the subfolders by their modified time.
 Find the subfolder whose modified time is the closest to the task's start time.
-If the task reports exist, they'll be in the "Report" folder within this subfolder.
+If the task reports exist, it's in the "Report" folder within this subfolder.

 Or